HeapsIO/heaps-doc/Hello-World.md

 ## Open with VSCode

-At this point, you can open the `helloHeaps` folder with VSCode by launching VSCode and doing `File > Open Folder`
+At this point, you can open the `helloHeaps` folder with VSCode by launching VSCode and navigating the main menu `File > Open Folder`

 ## Create Hello World example